DongningChen/ChrEffectXISTLoss/README.md

-# Genomic-Analysis
+# Genomic Analysis

-Genomic analysis codes for 'XIST loss induces variable transcriptional responses dependent on cell states'
+This repository contains the genomic analysis code accompanying the study titled "XIST loss induces variable transcriptional responses dependent on cell states."

+## Overview

+The analyses provided here are designed to investigate the transcriptional consequences of XIST loss across different cell types, species and states.
+The repository includes scripts and data essential for reproducing the key findings of the study.

 # Description for 'Useful files'
 'Control_X7_X9_counts.txt' is the count data our lab generated from XIST knockdown OVCAR3 (GSE271117)